 The artwork featuring Bambi and her friends would be awesome on its own.
 But one of the artist's signature elements makes it even greater.
 In the upper right corner we see a plane in flight.
 If we look closely behind it, we see what appears to be two people tossed into the sky.

 What are they doing there?
 Did they fall out?
 Were they thrown out?
-A possible clue lies in the rear part of the picture behind the main characters, where boarding of the plane is taking place.
+And what is that other little thing that is floating between them?
+A possible clue lies in the rear part of the backglass behind the main characters, where boarding of the plane is taking place.
 We can see a man climbing aboard, and a flight attendant waiting to greet him.
 It seems innocent enough.
 But if we look very closely, is it possible there is more to the story?
 Here is a close-up of the flight attendant aboard the plane.
 Does her expression imply something more than a happy greeting?
 Is there some sort of secretive smirk there?

 Only your imagination knows for sure.
 And Dave Christensen....